Desk Set: Plot

-Bunny Watson is in charge of the reference library at the Federal Broadcasting Network in Midtown Manhattan.
+Bunny Watson is a documentalist in charge of the reference library at the Federal Broadcasting Network in Midtown Manhattan.
 The reference librarians are responsible for researching facts and answering questions for the general public on all manner of topics, great and small.
 Bunny has been romantically involved for seven years with rising network executive Mike Cutler, but with no marriage in sight.

-Methods Engineer and efficiency expert Richard Sumner is the inventor of EMERAC ("Electromagnetic MEmory and Research Arithmetical Calculator"), nicknamed “Emmy,” a powerful early generation computer (referred to then as an “electronic brain”).
+Methods engineer and efficiency expert Richard Sumner is the inventor of EMERAC ("Electromagnetic MEmory and Research Arithmetical Calculator"), nicknamed "Emmy," a powerful early generation computer (referred to then as an "electronic brain").
 He is brought in to see how the library functions, and size it up for installation of one of his massive machines.

-Despite Bunny’s initial intransigence, he is surprised and intrigued to discover how stunningly capable and engaging she is.
+Despite Bunny's initial intransigence, Richard is surprised and intrigued to discover how stunningly capable and engaging she is.
 When her staff finds out the computer is coming, they jump to the conclusion they are being replaced.
-Their fears seem to be confirmed when everyone on the staff receives a pink “layoff” slip printed out by a similar new EMERAC already installed in payroll.
-It turns out to have been a mistake - the machine fired everybody in the company, including the president!

-After an innocuous but seemingly salacious situation that Cutler walks in on at Bunny’s apartment, he recognizes the older Sumner has emerged as a romantic rival, and begins to want to commit to Bunny.
+After an innocuous but seemingly salacious situation that Mike walks in on at Bunny's apartment, he recognizes the older Richard has emerged as a romantic rival, and begins to want to commit to Bunny.

-Meanwhile, it is revealed that the network is secretly negotiating a merger with another company.
-The network has kept everything hush-hush to avoid tipping off competitors.
-Rather than replace the research staff, “Emmy” was installed to help the employees cope with the extra work that will result from the combined businesses.
+Bunny's fear of unemployment seems confirmed when she and everyone on her staff receive a pink "layoff" slip printed out by a similar new EMERAC already installed in payroll.
+But it turns out to have been a mistake – the machine fired everybody in the company, including the president.
+The network has kept everything hush-hush to avoid tipping off competitors that a merger was in the works.
+Rather than replace the research staff, "Emmy" was installed to help the employees cope with the extra work.